-The Flint Lake JV has completed several programs including trenching in 2012, 2015, 2016 and 2017.
+The Flint Lake JV has completed several programs including trenching and channel sampling in 2012, 2015, 2016, 2017 and 2018 and minor drilling in 2018.
 These programs were successful in upgrading the Stephens Lake occurrence.
-The Stephens Lake occurrence is located about 11 km east of Highway 71 and is now accessible by logging trails.
+The Stephens Lake occurrence is located about 11 km east of Highway 71 and accessible by logging roads.
 The best trenching results from the Stephens Lake occurrence returned a surface channel sample of 1.43 gpt gold over 21 m and 1.12 gpt gold over 9.0 m hosted in altered granodiorite.
-Trenching also discovered 7.80 gpt gold over 3.1 m on the strike extension of the Flint Central Zone.
+In the fall of 2018, packsack-style diamond drilling of four vertical holes was completed within the previously trenched areas at Stephens Lake.
+Total core length drilled was 17.7 m.
+Best drill results include 1.70 gpt gold over 2.85 m and 1.22 gpt gold over 3.22 m.
+Trenching has also discovered 7.80 gpt gold over 3.1 m on the strike extension of the Flint Central Zone.

-Endurance elected not to contribute to several of the programs since 2012 and as a result its JV interest was reduced.
-The operator is currently planning a 2018 program of trenching and sampling.
+Endurance has elected not to contribute to the programs since 2012 and as a result its JV interest has been reduced.
+The operator is currently planning a 2019 program of trenching and sampling.